elliot-100/britishcycling-clubs/README.md

 **Unofficial, not affiliated or endorsed by British/Scottish/Welsh Cycling.**

-Library to automate aspects of British Cycling's Membership Manager system, in order to simplify administration for clubs using it.
+Library to automate aspects of British Cycling's Club Management Tool, in order to simplify administration for clubs using it.
 It probably works for Scottish/Welsh Cycling clubs too, but this hasn't been tested.

 Priority is to enable useful email reports/notifications to club administrators.